Annual Pass Exclusive

 City University of New York (CUNY)

-This segment synthesizes the core lessons from the program’s litigation-focused sessions into a concrete framework that practitioners can apply immediately.
-Topics include developing internal protocols for AI use in case preparation, advising clients on AI-related exposure, and anticipating judicial expectations around the disclosure and verification of AI-generated work product.
+Practical guidance for developing internal protocols for AI use in case preparation, advising clients on AI-related exposure, and anticipating judicial expectations around disclosure and verification of AI generated work product.

 Hon.
 Ronald J. Hedges (Ret.)